Ji Eun-hee: LPGA career

 Ji joined the LPGA Tour in 2007 and recorded two top-10 finishes in just four events played, including runner-up at the Hana Bank-KOLON Championship.
 She made her first appearance in a major championship at the 2007 Women's British Open and finished in 5th place.

 In 2008, Ji claimed her first LPGA win at the Wegmans LPGA, with a come-from-behind, two-stroke victory over Norwegian star Suzann Pettersen.

 In 2009, she made a 20 ft birdie on the 72nd hole of the U.S. Women's Open to win by one stroke.
 As with the 2008 Wegmans, this was a come-from-behind victory.
 Trailing Cristie Kerr, Ji overcame a double bogey on the 10th and birdied the 13th, 14th and 18th holes.

 In 2012, Ji finished tied for second in the LPGA Championship.
 She had been leading the tournament going into the final round.

+Ji retired following the 2025 season.